twoerd/large_cast_rpg/README.md

 control over the battle.
 Which army is proactive alternates each round, starting with the attacking army.

-Both sides secretly choose half of their units (rounded down, but a minimum of 1) to move quickly.
-Then the 4 movement phases occur:
+The 4 movement phases consist of each army moving half their army:
-1. Chosen "quick" units of the proactive side,
+1. The proactive side moves up to half their units (rounded down, but a minimum of one),
-2. Chosen "quick" units of the other side,
+1. The other side moves up to half their units (rounded down, but a minimum of one),
-3. Remaining units of the proactive side,
+3. The proactive side moves remaining units,
-4. Remaining units of the other side.
+4. The other side moves remaining units.

 When moving, any unit that moves adjacent to an enemy must stop their movement.
 Both they and that adjacent unit can no longer move that